 Legislative Branch

 Section 5.
-ASUW Senators shall have the following standardized individual responsibilities:
+ASUW Senators shall have the following standardized individual responsibilities to remain a voting member of the ASUW Student Government:

 Senators shall attend regularly scheduled meetings of the ASUW Student Senate, and any special meetings of the ASUW Student Senate as scheduled by the ASUW Vice President.